Chart Color Schemes

 Infrastructure

-Pegs Creek has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally
+Pegs Creek has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects likely impacting the region.
-Notable projects are Perdaman Urea Project - Project Destiny, Madigan at Baynton West, Karratha Hotel Development, and Yuri Hydrogen Project.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely to impact this region.
+Notable projects include Perdaman Urea Project - Project Destiny, Madigan at Baynton West, Karratha Hotel Development, and Yuri Hydrogen Project.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.